TedTschopp/tedt.org/_posts/Gamma World/Ecobot-farm.md

 ---
+ID: 71180
 layout: GammaWorld
-categories:
+categories: '{Gamma World, Beastiary}'
-- Gamma World
-- Gamma World Bestiary
-- Bestiary
+guid: 29a0b514-49ae-47aa-bf6d-bc9c44321e09
-date: '2023-02-08T00:16:44.842Z'
+date: '2023-02-09T16:46:31.478Z'
 title: Ecobot - farm
-GenericName: ''
-Name: Ecobot - farm
-Common_Name: ''
-Other_Names: ''
-Generic_Name: ''
-Source: Ted Tschopp
-Author: Ted Tschopp
-MCC Race: ''
-Role_In_Gamma_World: Robot
-Number_Appearing_Dice: ''
-Morale: ''
-Hit_Dice: ''
-Armor: '4'
-Control: ''
-Sensors: ''
-Power: ''
-Land_Speed: '8'
-Air_Speed: ''
-Water_Speed: ''
-Burrowing_Speed: ''
-Climbing_Speed: ''
-Wheeled_Speed: ''
-Tread_Speed: ''
-Rotors_Speed: ''
-Hoverfan_Speed: ''
-Gav_Pod_Speed: ''
-PS: '20'
-DX: '10'
-CN: ''
-MS: ''
-CH: ''
-IN: ''
-Brain-CPU Type: '2 - 4: Literal'
-Attack_1: Stun Ray Pistol (0) r20'
-Attack_2: ''
-Attack_3: ''
-Mutations: ''
-Size: ''
-Size_Measurement: ''
-Frequency: ''
-Organization: ''
-Activity_Cycle: ''
-Diet: ''
-Tech_Level: ''
-Tech_Max: ''
-Artifacts: ''
-Habitat: ''
-Base_Stock: ''
-Robot_Classification: ''
-Status: ''
-Mission: To Care for the crops, animals, buildings, grounds of a farm
-Description: 'An ecobot is basically humanoid, and is most notable feature is its four evenly spaced arms.
+creature_name_index: Ecobot - farm
+notes: ''
+genericname: ''
+creature_name: Ecobot - farm
+common_name: ''
+other_names: ''
+generic_name: ''
+source: Ted Tschopp
+author: ''
+name: Ted Tschopp
+url: ''
+avatar: ''
+mcc_race: ''
+role_in_gamma_world: Robot
+number_appearing_dice: ''
+morale: ''
+hit_dice: ''
+armor: '4'
+control: ''
+sensors: ''
+power: ''
+land_speed: '8'
+air_speed: ''
+water_speed: ''
+burrowing_speed: ''
+climbing_speed: ''
+wheeled_speed: ''
+tread_speed: ''
+rotors_speed: ''
+hoverfan_speed: ''
+gav_pod_speed: ''
+ps: '20'
+dx: '10'
+cn: ''
+ms: ''
+ch: ''
+in: ''
+brain-cpu type: '2 - 4: Literal'
+attack_1: Stun Ray Pistol (0) r20'
+attack_2: ''
+attack_3: ''
+mutations: ''
+size: ''
+size_measurement: ''
+frequency: ''
+organization: ''
+activity_cycle: ''
+diet: ''
+tech_level: ''
+tech_max: ''
+artifacts: ''
+habitat: ''
+base_stock: ''
+robot_classification: ''
+status: ''
+mission: To Care for the crops, animals, buildings, grounds of a farm
+description: 'An ecobot is basically humanoid, and is most notable feature is its four evenly spaced arms.
 It has two legs and 1 1/2 meter long arms with hand manipulators.
 Half of its large, barrel-like chest is a sorage tank (100 liters) for whatever needs to be carried: seed, water, milk, feed. etc.  It has a polite but firm, male voice.'
-Equipment: The ecobot comes standard with an envirolyzer, soil analyzer, shovel, IR camera, radio, spotlights, and a stun ray pistol
+equipment: The ecobot comes standard with an envirolyzer, soil analyzer, shovel, IR camera, radio, spotlights, and a stun ray pistol
-Reactions: A common I.D. card allows the operator to com-mand the robot to perform any menial farm/landscaping chore or to temporarily stop whatever it is doing.
+reactions: A common I.D. card allows the operator to com-mand the robot to perform any menial farm/landscaping chore or to temporarily stop whatever it is doing.
 A supervisor's card can reprioritize the chores or command the ecobot to perform nonfarm-related or nonpark-related tasks, so long as it doesn't leave the farm or park property.